ankiitgupta7/Simulations-of-Braitenberg-Vehicles/README.md

 Depending on how sensors and wheels are connected, the vehicle exhibits different behaviors (which can be goal-oriented).
 This means that, depending on the sensor-motor wiring, it appears to strive to achieve certain situations and to avoid others, changing course when the situation changes.

 ## 4. Environment
+The environment consist of multiple number of vehicles and different kinds of stimuli.
+<br><br>
+The stimuli are scattered throughout the environment which may or may not be moving.
+Their positions and movements rules are randomly generated values of a given range.
+<br><br>
+The vehicle’s initial positions are also randomly generated coordinates within the environment window.
+The movement of the vehicles are governed by the type of stimulus around and their proximity.
+So, the vehicle movement is completely dependent upon the stimuli around.

 ![alt text](https://github.com/ankiitgupta7/Simulations-of-Braitenberg-Vehicles/blob/master/Images/Environment.png)

 ## 5. Wiring Rules and Activation Function